SeanRustAvalara/AvaTax-Calc-DirectSOAP-csharp/README.md

 AvaTax-Calc-DirectSOAP-csharp
 =====================

-This is a C# sample demonstrating the [AvaTax SOAP API](http://developer.avalara.com/api-docs/soap) methods using a direct implementation from the WSDL:
+This is a C# sample demonstrating the [AvaTax SOAP API](http://developer.avalara.com/api-docs/soap) methods using a direct implementation from the WSDLs:

 For more information on the use of these methods and the AvaTax product, please visit our [developer site](http://developer.avalara.com/) or [homepage](http://www.avalara.com/)

-// The AvaTax SOAP code base is still based on legacy code and   //
-// expects to receive the password in the XML SOAP message in    //
-// plain text.
-Since that is no longer supported in versions of  //
-// the .NET framework beyond 2.0, this project is set to use     //
-// .NET 2.0 along with Microsoft WSE 3.0.
-Unfortunately,         //
-//          //
-// This will need to be changed any time you create or refresh   //
-// the web reference.
-You will also need to  //
-///////////////////////////////////////////////////////////////////

 Requirements:
 ----------